 Introduction: Senior Debt and Junior Debt

-Senior Debt and Junior Debt (Subordinated Debt or Mezzanine Debt), both are long term liabilities or non-current liabilities of the company.
+Senior Debt and Junior Debt (Subordinated Debt or Mezzanine Debt) both are long-term liabilities or non-current liabilities of the company.
 They are an important source of finance in debt financing.
-There are times when the Cost of Equity exceeds the Cost of Debt, in such a situation preference shifts from equity to debt.
-Senior Debt and Junior Debt is an important tool for debt financing.
-They help the company in both, in the short as well as long term.
-Though their ultimate objective to gather resources are almost the same, they have different characteristics altogether.
-They both act as a source of finance for the issuing company, but they both carry different levels of risk, interest rate, repayment priority, and may attract different kinds of investors/lenders, etc.
+There are times when the Cost of Equity exceeds the Cost of Debt; in such a situation, preference shifts from equity to debt.
+Senior Debt and Junior Debt is an important tools for debt financing.
+They help the company in both in the short as well as long term.
+Though their ultimate objective to gather resources is almost the same, they have different characteristics altogether.
+They both act as a source of finance for the issuing company, but they both carry different levels of risk, interest rate, and repayment priority.
+They may attract different kinds of investors/lenders, etc.

-Senior Debt and Subordinated Debt, are recorded in the Balance Sheet, under the head non-current liabilities.
+Senior Debt and Subordinated Debt are recorded in the Balance Sheet under the head of non-current liabilities.
 They are recorded according to their repayment priority at the time of bankruptcy.
-And so, Senior Debt is recorded first followed by the Subordinated Debt.
+And so, Senior Debt is recorded first, followed by the Subordinated Debt.
 The cash raised through both these types of debts is recorded in the cash account of the company.
-If any asset is purchased, out of this cash, the same asset is recorded in the Asset side of the Balance Sheet.
-The cash outflow thereby is recorded in the cash account.
+If any asset is purchased out of this cash, the same asset is recorded on the Asset side of the Balance Sheet.
+The cash outflow thereby gets record in the cash account.

 Differences: Senior Debt and Subordinated Debt

 Major Differences between Senior Debt and Subordinated Debt are as follows:-